 - You should never leave comforters in a dryer unattended, especially down comforters.
 As the fabric dries, it may expand excessively, blocking the hot air escape.
 This may scorch the comforter and risk starting a fire.

 - When laundering at home, use a front-load washer with no agitator to prevent the stitching from coming apart.
 A front-load vessel is recommended.
-If you don’t have one, go to a neighborhood laundry center with a non-agitating commercial size machine – use a gentle cycle.
+If you don’t have one, go to a neighbourhood laundry centre with a non-agitating commercial size machine – use a gentle cycle.

 After your comforter is properly cleaned, you can iron it to remove wrinkles, and then store it away from direct sunlight in a cool, dry place.
 Shake the comforter, fold it several times, and then wrap it in a breathable cotton bag or sheet.
 Do not store your comforter in a plastic bag as this may encourage mildew.
 Also, do not stock items on top of it to prevent matting.